Consider, if you would, the almond.

-Personally, 9 times out of 10 I will be reaching for the super salty almonds over anything else avaliable.
-Yes, I absolutely am, without a doubt, a cronic and progressive salt-addict.
+Personally, 9 times out of 10 I will be reaching for the super salty almonds over anything else available.
+Yes, I absolutely am, without a doubt, a chronic and progressive salt-addict.
 The more I get, the more I want.
 Sadly, not even canned soups, pumped up with enough sodium to make the Red Sea appear mild, are safe from my special “spice.”
 Salt shakers are dangerous things in my house; It’s not unheard of to refill it once a week.

 That’s why I turned to my second favorite and far over-used seasoning: Cinnamon!
 Yes, if it’s not salt, it’s cinnamon.
-Into oatmeal, cereal, over toast, in bread, english muffins… It really just goes so well with practically every grain.
+Into oatmeal, cereal, over toast, in bread, English muffins… It really just goes so well with practically every grain.
 This time, paired with a nut, it proves to retain the same flavor enhancing powers I lust after.

 Really, it’s so easy to make these you truly don’t even need to measure.
 I just want you to try it and see for yourself that wholesome foods don’t need to be complicated or fussy; Nor, do they have to deprive you of a tasty treat.

-1 Cup Raw Almonds
+- 1 Cup Raw Almonds

-1/4 Cup Maple Syrup
+- 1/4 Cup Maple Syrup

-1 Tablespoon Ground Cinnamon
+- 1 Tablespoon Ground Cinnamon

-Remove from the oven and immediately take off of sheet, or they will continue to cook.
-Allow to cool and store in an air tight container.
+- Remove from the oven and immediately take off of sheet, or they will continue to cook.
+Allow to cool and store in an airtight container.